New Galaxy Note 10 Lite versus S10 Lite: Samsung's two new phones face off

 -

-reading•Galaxy Note 10 Lite and S10 Lite hands-on: Huge screens, headphone jack is back!
+reading•Hands on with Galaxy Note 10 Lite and S10 Lite: Great specs, huge screens and a headphone jack

 -